Hakugin/MixItUp-Scripts/README.md

 - Program Path should point to python.exe (3.8.x or higher)
 - Program Arguments should match Usage/Example above
 - Make sure "Wait until complete" is checked

+### Notes on get_file_list:
+  I have this added to "Events > Generic > Application Launch" to generate the list when MixItUp launches